mila-iqia/COVI-AgentSim/docs/hydra.md

 ### Named configurations

-***Second***, Hydra can access specific configurations specified from the command line and stored in directeories **within** `hydra-configs/`.
-The name of such subfolders will describe how to load them
+***Second***, Hydra can access specific configurations specified from the command line and stored in directories **within** `hydra-configs/`.
+The name of such sub-folders will describe how to load them

 ```yaml
 # tracing-method/binary_tracing.yaml